 The horn relay is a International Standards Organization (ISO) micro-relay.
 The terminal designations and functions are the same as a conventional ISO relay.
 However, the micro-relay terminal orientation (or footprint) is different, current capacity is lower, and the relay case dimensions are smaller than those of the conventional ISO relay.

-The horn relay is a electromechanical device that switches battery current to the horns when the horn switch or the Body Control Module (BCM) grounds the relay coil.
-See the Diagnosis and Testing section of this group for more information on the operation of the horn relay.
+The horn relay is a electromechanical device that switches battery current to the horn when the horn switch or the Body Control Module (BCM) grounds the relay coil.
+See Horn Relay in the Diagnosis and Testing section of this group for more information.